roidrole/Patterns-Backport/README.md

 Supports adding custom pattern banners, explained [here](https://github.com/roidrole/Patterns-Backport/wiki/Custom-Patterns)

-If a modpack author adds more pattern textures and localization, please make a PR adding it!
+If a modpack author adds more mod support (in the form of pattern textures and localisation), feel free to PR!